 Pipe shall be laid from downstream to upstream with spigot ends pointing downstream.
 All pipe shall be placed true to line and grade and carefully centered and with a smooth invert at the joint.
 Pipe shall be laid with a pipe laser or similar instrument to insure proper grade is maintained.
 Any pipe installed at a slope less than 1% shall have a plate-tamped trench bottom to insure proper grade is maintained.
 The joint shall be made in a workmanlike manner and shall be watertight.
 Immediately before joining two lengths of pipe, the inside of the bell and the outside of the spigot end and the gasket shall be thoroughly cleaned.
-Caution shall be applied to the inside face of the gasket and the spigot end of the pipe.
+Caution shall be exercised to ensure that the correct type of gasket is used.
+A thin film of gasket lubricant shall be applied to the inside face of the gasket and the spigot end of the pipe.
 The spigot end of the pipe shall be placed in the bell with care to prevent the joint from contacting the ground.
 The joint shall be completed by pushing the pipe home by hand with a slow steady pressure, without jerky or jolting movements.
 Pipe furnished without a depth mark shall be marked before assembly to ensure insertion to the full depth of the joint.
 The pipe shall then be properly set and brought to correct line and grade.
 The pipe shall then be secured in place by installation of bedding material and backfill, in accordance with Chapter 9 and the detailed drawings in the Appendix of this chapter.